 ⚠️ This content has been written a long time ago.
 As such, it might not reflect my current thoughts anymore.
 I keep this page online because it might still contain valid information.

-Each student worked on a Virtual Machine,
+Each student worked with a Virtual

-so that they could do whatever they wanted to.
-Except a few weird issues, that
+whatever they wanted to.
+Except a few issues, it was really interesting because

 git pull && vagrant

 As for the security lectures, I tried to give an overview of well-known security topics, including authorization, authentication, some authentication mechanisms, and how to secure the web.

 Overall, teaching was a really great experience!
 I learned quite a few tips on how to be better at teaching.
 I am used to talk to people at conferences so my vocabulary was a bit too technical.
 This was the first thing I had to change while explaining something to my students.
 They never did web development before.
 Introducing high-level concepts using simple words is not straightforward but it is a really good exercise for those who want to improve their communication skills.
 Also, as I needed to be able to answer various questions, I had to know my topics “by heart”, including how things worked under the hood.
 To be perfectly honest, I studied for hours to be better while performing in front of the students.

 I got positive feedback from students and that felt great given that it was my first year as a teacher.
 I enjoyed teaching things that took me years to learn.